Makazole Mapimpi: International career

-Mapimpi was in the team that won the 2019 Rugby World Cup under the leadership of Siya Kolisi, where he scored 6 tries including two in the 2019 Rugby World Cup quarter final match against Japan in a 26–3 victory. and one in the final against England.
-Mapimpi is the first player in the history of Springboks to score a try in a Rugby World Cup final.
-The previous Springboks World Cup wins were without tries.
+That year, 2019, Mapimpi was included in the South African squad for the 2019 Rugby World Cup in Japan.
+He was a key player in the team that won the 2019 Rugby World Cup under the leadership of Siya Kolisi, where in the tournament he scored 6 tries including two in the 2019 Rugby World Cup quarter final match against Japan in a 26–3 victory. and one in the final against England where the Springboks won the match convincingly with a runaway score of 32-12.
+Mapimpi became the first player in the history of Springboks to score a try in a Rugby World Cup final.
+All previous Springboks World Cup wins were without tries.

 As of 3 September 2022, Mapimpi has the rare achievement of having scored a try against every team he has played in international rugby.